-A major problem in beekeeping
+A common problem in beekeeping

-It doesn't matter what organisation you are involved in, whether it is the workplace, a tennis club or a beekeeping association, sooner or later there will be problems with a small number of people who seem to think the world revolves around them.
+It doesn't matter what organisation you are involved in, whether it is the workplace, a tennis club or a beekeeping association, sooner or later there are likely to be problems with people who seem to think the world revolves around them.
 Their attitude and antics often make things unpleasant and more difficult for others to perform their tasks, but these people are usually so selfish they don't consider that.

-I have written a lot here about a small number of troublesome people, but unfortunately some of them have weedled their way into influential positions.
+I have written a lot here about a small number of troublesome people, but unfortunately some of them have wheedled their way into influential positions.
 I see a lot of well run BKAs and there is no doubt in my mind the ability of the administrators is reflected in the knowledge and enthusiasm of the members.
 The poorly run BKAs often have problems of the type I have already mentioned.
 There are a large number of very good people doing good voluntary work that is largely appreciated, but in some cases their efforts are sabotaged by lesser people with their own agendas.

 I would like to rid beekeeping of some of the nonsense I see, because it is affecting my hobby and that of a lot of other people.
 In my opinion we should always consider honey bees, but a few people only consider themselves.
 They don't see themselves as being the problem, because of course it's always someone else's fault.
 We must all be strong and make sure they don't get away with it.